A

 - Select the desired key size (e.g., 4096 bits for stronger security).

-- Set an expiration date (or choose “no expiration” for permanent use).
+- Set an expiration date (it is not recommended to select no expiration for permanent use).

 - Enter your name and email address when prompted.